HiepNguyenDA/Bellabeat-Case-Study/Bellabeat Case Study - Data Analysis and Insights for Product and Marketing Strategies.md

 - Given these constraints around sample size, demographics, and data currency, our case study will take a more operational approach.
 Rather than making broad generalizations, we will focus on practical applications and insights that can be directly applied to Bellabeat's business.
 Our recommendations will be grounded in the available data, while acknowledging the limitations in terms of sample size and recency.
 - By taking an operational approach, we can still extract meaningful insights from the data to inform Bellabeat's marketing strategy, while being transparent about the constraints of the dataset.
 The goal is to provide actionable recommendations based on the data at hand, while recognizing that further research with a larger, more representative sample would be needed to draw definitive conclusions.
 ● How are you addressing licensing, privacy, security, and accessibility?
 	The dataset we are working with is open-source, meaning the owner has dedicated it to the public domain by waiving all copyrights and related rights to the fullest extent permitted by law.
-This allows anyone to freely copy, modify, distribute , and build upon the data, even for commercial purposes, without needing to obtain permission.
+This allows anyone to freely copy, modify, distribute, and build upon the data, even for commercial purposes, without needing to obtain permission.
 The open-source licensing encourages collaboration and innovation by making the dataset universally accessible.
 As long as we adhere to the principles of attribution and non-endorsement, we can confidently utilize this open-source data for our analysis and share our findings.
 ● How did you verify the data’s integrity?
 - Using:
 ``` MYSQL